top of page

 It’s worth noting that once your trademark is active, it’s up to you to enforce it.
 Organizations such as the USPTO provide business owners with the rights and legal grounds to pursue legal action in the event of infringement, but they won’t take action on your behalf.

-It’s also important to know that registering a business name is a separate process that you’ll need to attend to after trademarking it.
+It’s also important to know that registering a business name with your state is a separate step from trademark registration.

 4 common reasons trademarks get rejected